 - All calls and emails to the following will be received by the Office.
 Staff there are happy to pass on messages, and the relevant person will get back to you as soon as possible.
 Telephone: 028 9266 2156 E-mail: office@friends.lisburn.ni.sch.uk Opening Hours: 8.30 am 4.30 pm - 2 Appointments with Mr Moore are made by his PA, Mrs Agnieszka Rayes.
-She can be contacted by telephone (028 92 662156) or e-mail (arayes100@c2kni.net). - 3 Who to contact in School: - (a) review of pupil progress: contact Year Teacher, in the first instance - (b) pastoral concern: contact the Collect Teacher or Year Teacher, in the first instance - (c) medical information: contact School Nurse (Mrs J Newberry) - (d) School Policy matters: contact the Principal or Vice Principals.
+She can be contacted by telephone (028 92 662156) or e-mail (arayes100@c2kni.net). - 3 Who to contact in School: - (a) review of pupil progress: contact Year Teacher, in the first instance - (b) pastoral concern: contact the Collect Teacher or Year Teacher, this can be done via email pastoral@friends.lisburn.ni.sch.uk - (c) medical information: contact School Nurse (Mrs J Newberry) - (d) School Policy matters: contact the Principal or Vice Principals. - (e) Planned absence: email attendance@friends.lisburn.ni.sch.uk